Chart Color Schemes

 Wambo is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Wambo, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings such as semi-detached homes, apartments, and others.
-This was compared to Non-Metro Qld's 94.2% houses and 5.8% other dwellings.
-The home ownership level in Wambo was at 33.5%, with the rest of the dwellings either mortgaged (33.6%) or rented (32.9%).
-The median monthly mortgage repayment in the area was $1,300, aligning with Non-Metro Qld's average, while the median weekly rent figure was recorded at $250, matching Non-Metro Qld's figure as well.
-Nationally, Wambo's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Wambo's dwelling structure, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 94.2% houses and 5.8% other dwellings.
+Home ownership in Wambo was at 33.5%, with the rest being mortgaged (33.6%) or rented (32.9%).
+The median monthly mortgage repayment in Wambo was $1,300, aligning with Non-Metro Qld's average.
+The median weekly rent figure was $250, matching Non-Metro Qld's figure.
+Nationally, Wambo's median monthly mortgage repayments were lower at $1,863, and rents were substantially below the national average of $375.

 Frequently Asked Questions - Housing